Stonehenge has fascinated people for ages, but what was its original purpose? When was it built and by whom?

-Howard Carter was a famous archaeologist who made one of the most famous discoveries of all time: King Tut's tomb!
+Howard Carter was a famous archaeologist who made one of the most remarkable discoveries of all time: King Tut's tomb!

 Blue is many people's favourite colour, but blue pigments were difficult and costly for ancient civilisations to produce.
 So what was the story of the colour blue in the ancient world?